KensingtonSka/topomap-array/README.md

 the z-plane (using three posible projections, see below), and use resulting values to assign each coordinate a subplot number within a grid of subplots.

+I made this repo becuase I had trouble finding a similar function online which didn't have a lot of unnecessary bloat.

 ## Projections:
 There are presently three projetions:
 1. `'z'`: This projection simply sets the z-coordinates to zero.